Production of charged Higgs $H^\pm$ through $cb$-fusion at LHC: Introduction

 \section{Introduction}

 The Standard Model (SM) limit of Electro-Weak Symmetry Breaking (EWSB) dynamics induced by a Higgs potential exists in several Beyond the SM (BSM) extensions of the Higgs sector.
 The 2HDM \cite{Branco:2011iw} in its Types I, II, III (or Y) and IV (or X), wherein FCNCs mediated by (pseudo)scalar Higgs states can be eliminated under discrete symmetries \cite{Branco:2011iw}, is one notable example.
 However, another, equally interesting 2HDM is the one where FCFNs can be controlled by a particular texture in the Yukawa matrices \cite{Fritzsch:2002ga}.
 This model has a phenomenology that is very rich (see, e.g., Refs.~\cite{DiazCruz:2009ek}--\cite{HernandezSanchez:2013xj}), like flavour-violating quarks decays.
 Furthermore, in this BSM scenario, the parameter space can avoid many of the current experimental constraints from flavour and Higgs physics, so that a light charged Higgs boson (i.e., with a mass below the top quark one) is allowed \cite{HernandezSanchez:2012eg} and the decay $H^- \to b \bar{c}$ can have a dominant Branching Ratio (BR), much larger than those of the flavour diagonal $s\bar c$ and $\tau\nu$ channels.
 (Notice that this channel has been studied in a variety of Multi-Higgs Doublet Models (MHDMs) \cite{Akeroyd:2016ymd,Akeroyd:2012yg}, wherein the BR$ (H^- \to b \bar{c}) \approx 0.7- 0.8$ and one could obtain a considerable gain in sensitivity to the $H^\pm$ presence by tagging the $b$ (anti)quark).
+An experimental framework to search for this kind of signal has been investigated in \cite{Slabospitsky:2002gw}.

 In this work, by exploiting such an enhancement of the $H^- \to c\bar{b}$ vertex and building upon the results previously presented in Ref.~\cite{Hernandez-Sanchez:2020vax}, we study the production of a light charged Higgs state at the LHC via heavy-quark fusion $b \bar{c} \to H^- $ followed by the decay $H^- \to \tau \bar \nu_\tau$ (hereafter, charge conjugated channels are always implied), with the $\tau$ decaying leptonically.
 We investigate this process in the framework of the aforementioned 2HDM-III with so-called lepton-specific couplings and assess the LHC sensitivity to this production and decay dynamics against the irreducible background $q \bar{q}' \to W^- \to \tau \bar \nu_\tau$ as well as the reducible noise due to $g {q}' \to W^{\pm} q$ (with an additional jet) and $q \bar{q} \to W^{+} W^{-} \to l^{+}l^{-}\nu \nu$ (where one lepton escapes detection).